BruceEckel/WinterTechForum-hugo/content/opening-session/index.md

 - Hackathon day
   - Tuesday after lightning talks: form groups and decide where to meet

-- Yurt dinner Friday.
+- Dinner Friday.
 I need to tell the caterer:
   - Is there anyone not coming?
   - Number of Vegetarians
   - Dietary restrictions (she's going to make most everything gluten free)